MananKanani5/blogit/README.md

 - **Session Management**: Session handling with Express-session and MongoDB as the session store.
 - **Flash Messages**: Display flash messages for error and success notifications using connect-flash.
 - **Form Method Override**: Supports HTTP method override for forms (e.g., PUT, DELETE).
+- **Dark Mode**: Dark mode functionality for a better user experience.
+- **Image Uploading**: Image uploading functionality with multer, limiting the maximum file size to 1 MB.

 ## Tech Stack